jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 ### 13L Opting out of multi-employer pay equity claim
 Employers may individually opt out
-(1) An employer may opt out of a multi-employer pay equity claim by giving notice to all other parties only if the employer has genuine reasons, based on reasonable grounds, to do so.
+(1) An employer may opt out of a multi-employer pay equity claim by giving notice to all other parties.
 (2) If an employer opts out of a multi-employer pay equity claim, the claim in respect of that employer must be progressed as a separate claim.
 Unions may jointly opt out of claim raised with individual employer (3) Subsection (4) applies if 2 or more unions have jointly raised a claim with an employer, or have consolidated their claims raised with an employer (as required by section 13M), and the claim raised with the employer is part of a multi-employer pay equity claim.